LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Smith.md

 ## Trivia

-- Rivendell Elves were the first elven NPCs added to Renewed, along with the Galadhrim.
+- The Rivendell Smith was the first smith added to Renewed Extended.